-If you have any questions about this report or concerning your drinking water, please contact the Village Engineer's office at 345-1553.
+If you have any questions about this report or concerning your drinking water, please contact Village Hall at 592-6555.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled Village Board meetings.
 The meetings are typically held on Monday evenings at 7:30 PM and are announced in the newspaper, the Village Cable TV Station, the Village Web Page and posted at Village Hall.